kwaldenphd/tabular-data-python/README.md

 ## Lab Goals

-This lab covers various methods for reading structured data into Python using the `csv` and `openpyxl`.
+This lab covers various methods for reading structured data into Python using `csv` and `openpyxl`.
 It also covers other types of delimiters and escape characters.
 The lab also overs writing data from Python to a structured data file.

 By the end of this lab, students will be able to:
 - Describe the structure and components of a `.csv` file